 1. The Principal: Three Keys to Maximizing Impact by Michael Fullan

-Principals play a key role in ensuring the school environment is safe, productive, and fair.
-Since it is an undoubtedly major position, learn from an experienced educator and administrator Michael Fullan.
+Principals play a key role in ensuring the school environment is safe, productive, and fair [3].
+They also set the tone for studentsā academic success.
+Take it from an experienced educator and administrator Michael Fullan.
 Fullan understands that the impact teachers have on their students reaches beyond the classroom.
-He teaches you strategies to encourage growth at home, make sure your impact is positive, what makes a teacher successful, and develop strong bonds with your students.
+He teaches you strategies to encourage growth at home, make sure your impact is positive, what exactly makes a teacher successful, and how to develop strong bonds with your students.

 2. How Children Succeed: Grit, Curiosity, and the Hidden Power of Character by Paul Tough